x64onl/drew.x64.onl/content/resume/_index.md

 draft: false
 ---

-I'm Drew, a cyber engineer with a passion for security, privacy, and sentient rights.
-I love collaborating with cybercitizens across academic, public, and private sectors to create positive change for the next generation.
-I often contribute my knowledge and insights to the cyber community through blogs, publications, and other public efforts like [X64.ONL: The Independent Security Publication](https://x64.onl/).
+I'm Drew, a US cyber engineer with a passion for security, privacy, and sentient rights.
+I spend most of my online time collaborating with cyber citizens across academia, corporate, and government domains.
+Occasionally, I contribute my thoughts and insights to the community through social media, articles, and  publications like [X64.ONL](https://x64.onl).

 ## Certification
 |||